James Barrier: Independent autopsy and coroner investigation

 A preliminary report to Barrier's family stated there were no signs of drugs or a heart attack in Barrier's body.
 A later autopsy report later stated that Barrier died of dilated cardiomyopathy (inflamed heart muscles).
-The Las Vegas Review Journal reported the following from then-Clark County Coroner Michael Murphy, DBA:"Simms’ preliminary report indicated there were no signs of a heart attack, fueling the family’s belief that Barrier died under suspicious circumstances.
+The Las Vegas Review Journal reported the following from then-Clark County Coroner Michael Murphy, DBA:"Simms’ preliminary report indicated there were no signs of a heart attack, fueling the family's belief that Barrier died under suspicious circumstances.

 Murphy said that when an individual dies from a heart attack, the heart muscle is dead.

 Barrier had no dead muscles but had heart disease.
-In medical terms, he died from a heart disease combined with cocaine use, Murphy said, clarifying Simms’ findings."Not satisfied with the findings of the Clark County Coroner, Barrier’s family hired independent pathologist Dr. Rexene Worrell to perform an autopsy.
-Barrier’s family was promised photographs, video, audio, and notes documenting the examination upon completion of the autopsy.
+In medical terms, he died from a heart disease combined with cocaine use, Murphy said, clarifying Simms’ findings."Not satisfied with the findings of the Clark County Coroner, Barrier's family hired independent pathologist Dr. Rexene Worrell to perform an autopsy.
+Barrier's family was promised photographs, video, audio, and notes documenting the examination upon completion of the autopsy.
 Once completed, however, Worrell declined to provide the family with the findings, saying, “I need to hold on to the file in case it goes to court.”
-As of 2018, 10 years after the independent autopsy, the information obtained by Worrell concerning Barrier’s body had yet to be released to the family.
+As of 2018, 10 years after the independent autopsy, the information obtained by Worrell concerning Barrier's body had yet to be released to the family.

 In an effort to determine if Barrier had a recent history of drug use, Barrier's family requested that his body be exhumed to test hair samples from his body for drugs.
 The Clark County Coroner's office stated they had no plans to exhume Barrier's body and that such an action could only be done at the request of law enforcement for a criminal prosecution.

 "Death In a Vegas Motel" on the Unsolved Mysteries revival on Netflix

-On October 25, 2022, the Netflix revival of the popular television show Unsolved Mysteries aired an episode on Barrier's death titled "Death in a Vegas Motel."
+On October 25, 2022, the Netflix revival of the television show Unsolved Mysteries about murders and paranormal encounters aired an episode on Barrier's death titled "Death in a Vegas Motel."
 Through interviews with his family members, friends, and others with knowledge of the case, the episode showcased some previously unknown details from Barrier's case that had been withheld from the news media and the public after Barrier's death in 2008 by the Las Vegas Metropolitan Police Department and the Clark County Office of the Coroner and Medical Examiner.
-This episode's airing made it the first time in 14 years that these facts were revealed to the public.